stsiwo/e-commerce-starter-kits/details.md

  - __Flyway__: database versioning control. this makes easy to update existing database and its data in production.

  - __Jacoco__: check the test coverage so you won't miss writing tests.

+ #### Performance

+ - __Algorithm Analysis__: calculate time coplexity and avoid O(n^2), O(2^n), and O(n!) as much as possible.

+ - __Avoid N+1 Problem With Hibernate__: N+1 problem is well known issue when you deal with Hibernate.
+When you fetch an aggregate with its associations, the associations are lazily loaded (e.g., not fetched until you actually need it). this requires to run additional SQL statement so this ends up running N+1 SQL statement (i.e., 1 = the 1st SQL statement to fetch N aggregtes and N = the following SQL statement to fetch its lazy-loaded associations).
+To avoid this problem, use 'fetch join' to fetch its associations eagerly.

  ### Security